 - Oops!Something went wrong.Please try again later.

-PageGroup, which helps hire executives, professionals and clerical staff, said it expects annual operating profit of around 155 million pounds ($210.82 million), up from the 125 million-135 million pounds range it gave in July.
+Weybridge, England-headquartered PageGroup, which helps in hiring executives, professionals and clerical staff, expects annual operating profit of around 165 million pounds, up from a forecast of 155 million pounds it gave in October.

-(Reporting by Aby Jose Koilparambil in Bengaluru; Editing by Rashmi Aich)
+(Reporting by Amna Karimi in Bengaluru; Editing by Rashmi Aich)